reddit/node-rest-cache/README.md

 # restcache
-An LRU-based caching solution for rest-like data fetching.
+A caching solution for data fetching.
 Reduces the number of API calls you have to make.

 ## What it is